Answers to Questions

 There are some volunteer positions that can be done from home.

-Volunteer orientation may be conducted in a group setting or by private meeting.
-In-person orientation is a requirement.
+Volunteer orientation may be conducted in-person or by video conference.
+Orientation is a requirement.